Eczema / Dermatitis / Rashes

 Dermatitis, Rashes, and Eczema Treatment at Vanguard Skin Specialists

 Eczema is a chronic hypersensitive skin reaction in which the skin becomes red, inflamed, and itchy.
 Atopic dermatitis is the most common form of eczema.
-In the US, 10 to 20% of children and up to 3% of adults develop atopic dermatitis.
+In the US, 10 to 20 percent of children and up to 3 percent of adults develop atopic dermatitis.
 While eczema can be a lifelong condition, it tends to become less severe with age for many people.

 The hallmark symptom of eczema is an intense itch followed by a red rash.
 Environmental factors such as substances that irritate the skin and temperature and humidity changes may worsen the symptoms, as well as stress.
 The most recent research suggests that eczema may be caused by a combination of multiple factors, including genetics, a broken skin barrier, an abnormal inflammatory response of the immune system, and environmental irritants.

 Dermatologists in Cañon City, Colorado Springs, Pueblo & Woodland Park, CO

 If you or your child has a skin rash that won’t go away, call Vanguard Skin Specialists today at (719) 355-1585 for an appointment with one of our dermatologists in Cañon City, Colorado Springs, Pueblo, or Woodland Park, or request one online.
 The doctor can make an accurate diagnosis and prescribe an appropriate treatment plan.
 Learn more about eczema and atopic dermatitis in the FAQs below.

 Eczema is also known as atopic dermatitis, the most common and often the most severe form of eczema.
 It is a skin condition that often develops before a child turns 5 years old.
 It starts as an itchy, red, dry, scaly rash and can occur anywhere on the body.